RDFLib/pyLODE/README.md

                         A name you wish to assign to the output file.
 Will be postfixed with .html if not already added.
 If no output file is given, output will be printed to screen
   -c, --css {true,false}
                         Whether (true) or not (false) to include CSS within an output HTML file.
-  -s, --sort            Enables sorting of the subjects in the ontology in the output -p, --profile {ontpub,vocpub,supermodel}
+  -s, --sort {true,false}
+                        Whether (true) or not (false) to sort ontology subjects in the output.
+  -p, --profile {ontpub,valpub,vocpub,supermodel}
                         Which profile to use to generate HTML.
-Must be one of 'ontpub' (https://linked.data.gov.au/def/ontpub) - for ontologies, 'vocpub' (https://linked.data.gov.au/def/vocpub) - for SKOS vocabularies, 'supermodel' - for profiles of profiles
+Must be one of 'ontpub' (https://linked.data.gov.au/def/ontpub) - for ontologies, 'valpub' (https://linked.data.gov.au/def/valpub) - for SHACL
+                        Shapes Graphs, 'vocpub' (https://linked.data.gov.au/def/vocpub) - for SKOS vocabularies, 'supermodel' - for profiles of profiles.
+If omitted, the profile is inferred from the input RDF.
   -l, --loglevel {error,warning,info,debug}
                         Set the logging level
 ```